niklaushirt/cp4waiops-deployer/README.md

 3. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
 4. Replace `<YOUR_SALES_KEY>` and  `<YOUR_AGENT_KEY>` at the end of the file with your Instana license if you have one
 5. Replace the TURBO_LICENSE `NONE` at the end of the file with your Turbonomic license if you have one
+5. Replace the default Password  `global_password: CHANGEME` with a Password of your choice
 3. Click `Save`

 > ℹ️❗ If you get a ClusterRoleBinding already exists, just ignore it